knokknok

 The Korean Alternative: Retinal (Retinaldehyde)

-• 11x more potent than retinol — It requires only one conversion step to become active retinoic acid
+• 11x more potent than retinol — requires only one conversion step to become active retinoic acid

-• Less irritating than adapalene — The single conversion step is still gentler than direct receptor activation
+• Less irritating than adapalene — the single conversion step is still gentler than direct receptor activation

 Top Korean Retinal Products